williamvds/website/content/blog/softwareIUse.md

 Enabling code completion, refactoring, and searching is now trivial for programming languages that have an existing tool that implements the protocol.
-If all else fails, most popular IDEs have an add-on that provide a Vim-lite editing experience while maintaining all the useful features your IDE provides you.
+If all else fails, most popular IDEs have an add-on that provide a Vim-lite editing experience so you can keep all the useful features your IDE provides you.

 Things to improve: